LucasRouckhout/bfi/README.md

 Currently has no dynamic memory realoccation so if you go above the alloted 1 MiB of memory you will segfault.

+This interpreter is not finished yet.
+There are still some bugs.

 # Installing

 Start by compiling the binary.